 Other Things You Should Know

 Can I still get this box if I sign up today?
-No, the Fall box is already sold out!
-If you sign up now, you'll receive the Winter box, which is estimated to begin shipping on December 2.
+Yes, as of the publication of this review, Fall 2022 is still in stock.
+Order ASAP to receive it, or look forward to the Winter 2022 box, which is estimated to start shipping on December 1.

 What do you think of the Margot Elena Discovery Box?